 When it comes to both my births, I will always be forever grateful to all of the midwives that looked after us.
 They know this because I’ve messaged them on Facebook.
 Yup, I’m that kind of creeper!
 But inspired by a blog post from Smart Cells I am determined to find a midwife whose name I didn’t catch.

-[full_width padding=”0 60px 0 60px”] For Rory’s birth there was Lorraine, god damn when I first met her I hated her.
+For Rory’s birth there was Lorraine, god damn when I first met her I hated her.
 She kept telling me I wasn’t “in enough pain” for pain relief, ‘goddammit woman‘ I thought!
 But when my cervix eventually did get its act in order and hit 4cm, that woman didn’t mess about.
 She got me what I needed as quickly as I demanded it.
 Poor woman!
-I was in labour for so long that she ended her shift and came back on again later and was back to looking after me, seeing me through the final slog.
-During my cesarian, she was my angel.
+I was in labor for so long that she ended her shift and came back on again later and was back to looking after me, seeing me through the final slog.
+During my cesarean, she was my angel.
 She was efficient and to the point.
 Exactly what the doctor ordered.
 She had my back.

 For Elin’s delivery, there was Lily, lovely Lily.
 A girl I love so much, Elin’s middle name is dedicated to her!
 The poor girl got cornered in the corridor and was stuck with me when she wasn’t even supposed to be on a “delivering babies shift”.
-You, my girl, were my favourite thing that day (apart from Elin) no matter how much I declared I wanted a cesarian (Elin got stuck and I panicked), no matter how much I roared like a wilderbeast and no matter what I demanded.
-You were a cracker! [/full_width]
+You, my girl, were my favorite thing that day (apart from Elin) no matter how much I declared I wanted a cesarian (Elin got stuck and I panicked), no matter how much I roared like a wilder beast and no matter what I demanded.
+You were a cracker!